abulimov/models_blog/content/post/zvezda-ba-10.md

 Well, it's a relatively old Zvezda model...
 Which normally mean huge fit issue, extractor marks in bad places, thick decals and confusing instructions.
 All of which was present in this one.
 For example, engine couldn't possibly fit inside armour hull.
 Apparently Zvezda used existing **GAZ-AAA** truck model for the frame and engine parts (as there are unused truck parts on sprues).
-Anyways the overall mold quality is okish, and fit issues are easy to overcome.
+Anyways the overall mold quality is ok-ish, and fit issues are easy to overcome.

 ## Build notes